 Students may withdraw completely from the College or drop a class at any time during open enrollment or designated add/drop periods.
 Once the semester/session begins, students may drop a class without a recorded grade up until the official semester/session record date (census).
 After the official record date, students may withdraw from classes until the final semester/session withdrawal deadline.
 Withdrawing during this period will result in a "W" on the student's transcript.
 See the "Academic Calendar" section of this catalog for important dates.
-A \$5.00 add/drop fee may be charged.
+A \$5.00 fee will be charged for every drop.